Still Wakes the Deep: Siren's Rest

 On 14 May 1986, eleven years after the Beira D was destroyed, saturation divers Mhairi and Rob are sent on an underwater search and recovery mission to retrieve the rig's data logger, catalogue the remains of its deceased crew, and retrieve their personal effects to return them to their families.
 Searching the rig, Mhairi discovers some of the bodies are covered in fossilized coral-like growths.
 She soon retrieves the data logger, but is temporarily knocked out by falling debris and briefly experiences a vision of herself on the Isle of Skye before coming to and narrowly escaping the rig as it falls apart.
 While making her way back to the diving bell, she sees more of the Beira D's wreckage at the bottom of a trench.
 Mhairi reports her findings to Rob, who is initially reluctant to investigate further until she convinces him that this may be their only chance at finding out what happened.
 Their diving supervisor, Hans, eventually agrees to send them down a second time, on the condition that communications will not be lost at such a low depth.

 Upon returning to the wreckage, Mhairi makes her way to the accommodation block, where she becomes trapped and is forced to sever her umbilical cable.
 Unable to reach her, Rob gives her several flares and tells her to meet him back at the diving bell.
-Mhairi navigates through the rig and eventually finds an air pocket, where she hallucinates Rob chastising her before being chased by a monster.
+Mhairi navigates through the rig and eventually finds an air pocket, where she hallucinates Rob chasing her before being chased by a monster.
 She successfully escapes, but is drawn into another vision and finds herself exploring the Beira D before it was destroyed.
 After locating her father Brodie's room and finding a sentimental photograph, she regains her senses and escapes the rig.
 Mhairi returns to the diving bell, but Rob is not there.
 After failing to reach Hans, the monster suddenly attacks and destroys the bell.
 Mhairi flees back to the Beira D, where she has one final vision that sees her reuniting with Brodie, who offers his hand and asks her to "dive together" as the Beira D and several of the deceased crew members appear.
 At this point, Mhairi is presented with two options.
 If Mhairi accepts and takes Brodie's hand, she silently accepts her fate and drowns in the wreck.
 If Mhairi refuses and lets go, she awakens to find Rob rescuing her.